 Mastery Approach to Teaching and Learning

-The mastery-learning model forms the basis of our approach to teaching and learning at Burton upon Stather Primary.
+The mastery learning model forms the basis of our approach to teaching and learning at Burton upon Stather Primary.
 This means spending greater time going into depth about a subject as opposed to racing through the things that all children ‘should’ know.
-Previously, racing through content lead to some children having large gaps in their subject knowledge because the concept they had just learnt was either too big or learnt too quickly.
-As a primary school, it is our duty to ensure that children have an absolutely solid, concrete understanding of subject knowledge and skills taught as well as being emotionally resilient and ready for secondary school.
+As a primary school, it is our duty to ensure that children have a concrete understanding of subject knowledge and skills taught as well as being emotionally resilient and ready for secondary school.

 Now, we have the confidence to take learning at a steadier and deeper pace, ensuring children are not left behind, as well as providing deeper and richer experiences for children who are above the national expectation for their age.

 We focus on allowing as many children as possible to achieve what is expected of their age group and not going beyond this.
 Evidence shows that children need to be able to understand a concept, apply it in a range of situations and then be creative to really understand it.
 Simply going beyond their age group does not guarantee they understand something at a ‘mastery’ level.

 At our school no child will be taught content from the year group above them, they will spend time becoming true masters of content, applying and being creative with new knowledge and skills in multiple ways.

 All of this means that you may see a change in the way we teach and assess your child, most notably will be in how we organise your child’s learning and how we report their progress to you.